gaokai320/extra-dependency/README.md

 Hypothesis: packages with less coupled dependency-file relationships are more likely to specify extras
 dependency-file relationships: extra dependencies are only used in limited files.

+4. Familiarization
+Hypothesis: if a package's maintainers published packages specifying extras, then the package are more likely to specify extras.

-4. Any other possible factors
+5. Any other possible factors

-5. We may fit a logestic regression model on these factor?
+6. We may fit a logestic regression model on these factor?

 ### RQ3: What kinds of extras do packages specify?
 Categorize extras accoding to their names, for example, development extras, alternative backends.